X

 • Do students receive letter grades?

 6th grade report cards are narrative and do not include formal letter grades – giving students more time to build intrinsic motivation and to explore academically on their own terms.
-7th graders receive Pass/Fail grades only and 8th graders begin the transition to letter grades.
+7th graders receive narrative comments and Pass/Fail grades only, while 8th graders begin the transition to letter grades along with narratives.

 • Does the middle school have advanced coursework?

-In 6th grade, all students take the same Humanities ("Core"), Math, and Science courses, with a choice between Spanish and French.
-We introduce different "pathways" for Math and World Language in 7th grade, as well as different electives, so students who are ready for a fast-paced class can have that opportunity.
+In 6th grade, all students take the same Humanities, Math, and Science courses and either French or Spanish.
+We introduce different pathways for Math and World Language in 7th grade, so students who are ready for a fast-paced class can have that opportunity.

 • Can students have phones?